Asbury Respus: Trial

-On Monday, October 26, 1931, Respus was arraigned on charges of murder, criminal assault, and arson, all three of which carried the death penalty in North Carolina at the time.
+On Monday, October 26, 1931, Respus was arraigned on charges of murder, criminal assault, and arson, all three of which were capital offenses in North Carolina at the time.
 Respus had two court-appointed attorneys who focused their defense on questioning Respus's sanity at the time of the crime.
 Prior to the trial, psychiatrists analyzed Respus's mental state.
 As mob violence was still a threat even with Respus's trial soon to begin, state officials ordered National Guardsmen to protect the courthouse.
 Authorities expected there to be lynch mob violence if the trial court failed to sentence Respus to death.
 Between the time of his arraignment and the time his trial began, Respus was held in an undisclosed location for his safekeeping.

 Respus's trial was slated for October 28, 1931.
-Although he was arraigned on three charges carrying the death penalty, the prosecutor elected to try Respus only for the murder of Vera Leonard.
+Although he was arraigned on three capital charges, the prosecutor elected to try Respus only for the murder of Vera Leonard.
 During the trial, approximately 60 National Guardsmen stood duty outside of the courthouse.
 Respus's jury consisted of citizens of Forsyth County, North Carolina, rather than those from Guilford County, where the murder had taken place.
 Two of Respus's coworkers undermined his insanity defense by stating that they had never witnessed Respus having a mental health episode or acting strangely in the decade in which they had known him; additionally, a mental health expert who had examined Respus's mental state four times since his arrest stated that he believed Respus to be sane.
 Respus's trial lasted for one day, and the jury took less than one hour to deliberate before convicting him of murder.
 Judge Thomas J. Shaw sentenced Respus to death in the electric chair and scheduled the execution for January 8, 1932.

 The first time Respus was seriously considered a suspect in any murders prior to that of Vera Leonard was during his trial, while he underwent questioning by a group consisting of his attorneys, some psychiatrists, and some county officials.
 During a noon recess of the court, Respus mentioned having committed two murders in Guilford County and four more in Northampton County.
 The additional confessions were only reported in the news after Respus's trial for the murder of Vera Leonard concluded with his guilty verdict and death sentence.